 Long nails and rock climbing don’t match.
 Clip down the fingernails and toenails so that there is a thin white line still visible.
 If leaving the nails too long, you’ll hear them scratching the holds and climbing wall when climbing.
 If cutting them too thin, they will become sore.

 After clipping the nails, file them round from edge to edge so that there are no pointy edges that get caught on clothes or holds.

 Keep your hands dry

 I have sweaty hands (as you may know already).
 For me keeping my hands chalked and dry between climbs at the wall or outdoors is essential.
-If my finger tips get too damp when not climbing, the will not stay dry even when chalked up.
+If my fingertips get too damp when not climbing, they will not stay dry even when chalked up.
 And climbing with greasy fingers makes me slip more and use up my skin much faster compared to dry, chalked skin.
 Dry skin holds up better and is tougher overall.
 Tough skin equals better grip and friction.
 Simple.

 Each climber is different, though.
 Some don’t have to chalk up before each climb and some have to chalk up multiple times during the climb.
 It’s a matter of what kind of skin you have and how much you tend to sweat.
 Adjust your chalking accordingly.

 Sanding down edges of calluses, rolling of skin